-© 2012.
+© 2014.
 All rights reserved.

-Algorithm Theoretical Basis Documents (ATBDs) provide the physical and mathematical descriptions of the algorithms used in the generation of science data products.
-The ATBDs include a description of variance and uncertainty estimates and considerations of calibration and validation, exception control and diagnostics.
+The SMAP Algorithm Theoretical Basis Documents (ATBDs) provide the physical and mathematical descriptions of algorithms used in the generation of SMAP science data products.
+The ATBDs include descriptions of variance and uncertainty estimates and considerations of calibration and validation, exception control and diagnostics.
 Internal and external data flows are also described.

-The SMAP ATBDs were reviewed by a NASA Headquarters review panel in January 2012 and are currently at Initial Release, version 1.
-The ATBDs will undergo additional updates after the SMAP Algorithm Review in September 2013.
+The SMAP ATBDs were reviewed by a NASA Headquarters review panel in January 2012 with initial public release later in 2012.
+The current version is Revision A. The ATBDs may undergo additional version updates after SMAP launch.